 What is Google Forms QR Code?
 (Static vs Dynamic)

-Basically, a QR code is just an alternative or modified link to a form URL.
 They are one of the most convenient and easy ways to connect to your forms.
 No more, copy-pasting links to open up a form (especially when users cannot access the hyperlink).

 Static vs Dynamic QR Codes